You do not have to log in to use Library Search.

 Library Search has various search functions, including a basic search, an advanced search, browse functions and an A-Z journals list to help you find material.

-The default setting of Library Search is to search Everything, which includes Library collections, plus a large number of e-resources, and high quality resources from databases, other libraries and publishers.
-If you select Library collections, this provides a more focused search of our printed, manuscript and archive, moving image and digital collections.
+The default setting of Library Search is to search Library collections, which provides a focused search of our printed, manuscript and archive, moving image and digital collections.
+If you select extended search, this includes Library collections, plus a large number of e-resources, and high quality resources from databases, other libraries and publishers.

 Search for books